Disguises and masquerades ∙

-The children of the King are caught in a quandary.
+Children of the King are caught in a quandary.
 We are encouraged to be hospitable.

 Hebrews 13:2 Don’t forget to show hospitality to strangers, for some who have done this have entertained angels without realizing it!

 We have been commanded to love as we have been loved.
-We are not to act unbecomingly; we are not to be provoked, we are not take into account a wrong suffered, we are to never give up or lose faith, we are to always be hopeful and endure all things (1 Corinthians 13:5-8).
+We are not to act unbecomingly; we are not to be provoked, we do not take into account a wrong suffered, we are to never give up or lose faith, we are to always be hopeful and endure all things (1 Corinthians 13:5-8).

 Yet we are to be shrewd as serpents (Matthew 10:16) and on guard against those who vigorously oppose the authentic and embrace the error of unprincipled men (2 Timothy 4:15, 2 Peter 3:17).

 Only the Father’s wisdom and leading can take us safely through.

 James 1:5 If you need wisdom, ask our generous God, and he will give it to you.
 He will not reprimand you for asking.

 Many of you receive a copy of the Reflection in your email.